retrostage/SNES-SuperFX-adapter/README.md

 Included is the Gerber files, which are needed for a PCB manufacturer to actually make the boards.
 The PDF instructions on how to assemble are included as well.

+These boards require castellation, a PCB manufacturing process that uses "half-vias" on the board edges, to ensure easy soldering to the donor cartridge.
+Check with your PCB manufacturer to make sure they support this feature (most do, at a slightly higher cost).